sindresorhus/electron-context-menu/readme.md

 Type: `boolean`\
 Default: `false`

-Show the `Copy Video Address` menu item when right-clicking on an video.
+Show the `Copy Video Address` menu item when right-clicking on a video.

 #### showSaveVideo

 Type: `boolean`\
 Default: `false`

-Show the `Save Video` menu item when right-clicking on an video.
+Show the `Save Video` menu item when right-clicking on a video.

 #### showSaveVideoAs

 Type: `boolean`\
 Default: `false`

-Show the `Save Video As…` menu item when right-clicking on an video.
+Show the `Save Video As…` menu item when right-clicking on a video.

 #### showSaveLinkAs